-A force to be reckoned with groups have more positive role to play in discussions on Hongkong's future, according to a director of the Christian Industrial Committee, Mr Lau Chin- The fact that many pres sure groups had not expressed their opinions on Hongkong's future did not necessarily mean they had none, said Mr Lau in an interview published in this month's edition of the committee's newsletter, Change.
-And it would not be long before the British and Chinese governments began to listen in earnest to what pressure groups had to say.
+N.C.
+2/1 P. 7 March 1983 A force to be reckoned with Pressure groups have a more positive role to play in discussions on Hongkong's future, according to a director of the Christian Industrial Committee, Mr Lau Chin- The fact that many pressure groups had not expressed their opinions on Hongkong's did not necessarily future mean they had none, said Mr Lau in an interview published in this month's edition of the committee's newsletter.
+Change And it would not be long before the British and Chinese governments began to listen in earnest to what pressure groups had to say.

-Mr Lau said that Hongkong would eventually come to be administered by its own people.
+Mr Lau said that Hong-kong would eventually come to be administered by its own people.
 "I do not believe that the British can continue to rule Hongkong forever.
 So much is certain," he said.

 But three questions had to be answered before self-rule could become a reality.
-First, would the Hongkong dollar remain an international currency after the British Second, would Hongkong people "exert their strength to bring about change," or would they simply await the outcome of Sino-British negotiations?
-And what group, organisation or political party could really represent the Hong-kong people, act in their interests and be in their midst?
-Mr Lau said: "As a long term prospect, self-rule for Hongkong is an answer most people can accept.
+First, would the Hongkong dollar remain an international currency after the British Second, would Hongkong second, would Hongkong people "exert their strength to bring about change," or would they simply await the outcome of Sino-British negotiations?
+And what group, organisaand what group, organisa-tion or political party could really represent the Hong-kong people, act in their interests and be in their midst?
+Mr Lau said: "As a long- Hi Lau said: As a long-term prospect, self-rule for Hongkong is an answer most people can accept.
 "The question we have to examine is whether we can bring the majority of middle and lower class people to the point where they struggle, strive and hope for the same."
 People's confidence could be increased if, over the next 14 years, efforts were made to improve their quality of life, to increase democratic rights and to fight for participation in politics, Mr Lau said.
-But if there was no agreement on the people's needs, then people would opt for the status quo out of fear The introduction of democratic elections to district boards, the Urban Council and eventually even the Legislative Council, were or would be a transitional step, he said, but this would not in itself mean Hongkong's people attaining "political participation.'
-"If we put the focus of our efforts on this, what priority will be given to the quality of life?
-"I do not believe that struggling for improvements in the quality of life, striving
+But if there was no agreement on the people's needs, then people would opt for the status quo out of fear.
+The introduction of democratic elections to district boards, the Urban Council and eventually even the Legislative Council, were or would be a transitional step, he said, but this would not in itself mean Hongkong's people attaining "political participation."
+"If we put the focus of our efforts on this, what priority will be given to the quality of "I do not believe that struggling for improvements in the quality of life, striving